 FOREST SWORDS, "IF YOUR GIRL"

 As stark as the xx's "Hot Like Fire" cover may be, it's nothing compared to what Forest Swords do to Aaliyah's "If Your Girl Only Knew."
 The experimental UK act (real name Matthew Barnes) completely removes the song's beat, slows the rest of it down about 50%, and cranks up the reverb, so all you're left with is the song's unforgettable riff and sultry vocals, stretched out to near-comical proportions.
-Against all odds, it works brilliantly, serving merely to highlight the beauty of the song's harmonies and nascent longing in the lyrics, as well to illustrate how fucking awesome that bass riff is.
+Against all odds, it works brilliantly, serving merely to highlight the beauty of the song's harmonies and nascent longing in the lyrics, as well to illustrate how insanely awesome that bass riff is.

 JAMES BLAKE, "CMYK"